-The case against a Fraser man accused in the brutal stabbing of a 69-year-old Macomb Township woman was always based on circumstantial evidence, but with the death of a key witness for the prosecution, the case has become even more complex.
+The case against a Fraser man accused in the of a 69-year-old Macomb Township woman was always based on circumstantial evidence, but with the death of a key witness for the prosecution, the case has become even more complex.

 Hadrian Lewandowski, 49, of Grosse Pointe Woods, who was scheduled to testify against Joseph Reiner on Thursday, died unexpectedly May 26 of natural causes.